 15 Things You Should Think Twice About Donating

 Donating unwanted items to a local thrift store is a fantastic way to reclaim space in your home, donate to a good cause and give back to your community.
-While thrift stores are thrilled to receive your gracious donations, there are some things that they cannot accept because of the safety risk, and added cost imposed to dispose of items they won't be able to sell.
-While you should contact your local thrift store to determine their specific rules, here are 15 items you should think twice about donating.
+But, thrift stores cannot accept everything.

 If those baking sheets, muffin tins or pots and pans (Here are some creative ways for storing pots and pans) at the thrift store have scratches and look worn down, don’t donate them.
 Old cookware that is chipped or scratched can release harmful chemicals into your food.